PurpleI2P/i2pd_docs_en/docs/user-guide/tunnels.md

 * address         -- local interface tunnel binds to, '127.0.0.1' for connections from local host only, '0.0.0.0' for connections from everywhere.
 '127.0.0.1' by default.
 * signaturetype   -- signature type for new keys.
 0 (DSA), 1 (ECDSA-P256), 7 (EDDSA).
 1 by default
+* crytotype       -- crypto type for new keys.
+Experimental.
+Should be alway 0
 * destinationport -- connect to particular port at destination.
 0 by default

 So, with example above, if you telnet to 127.0.0.1:6668 on localhost, i2pd will connect to irc.echelon.i2p:6668